 At entry-level, financial services recruits are typically university-educated, with a first-class or 2:1 degree and internship or placement experience.
 But this isn’t always required, as employers hire people with diverse academic backgrounds.

 Many firms will consider career changers for entry-level jobs, on the same basis.
 Applicants coming from other professions may be particularly interesting to hiring managers if they have transferable business skills and commercial nous.
-Candidates may need to gain relevant qualifications in order to ease the transition, but the door is always open to those with the talent
+Candidates may need to gain relevant qualifications in order to ease the transition, but the door is always open to those with the talent.

 Further up the career ladder, financial services employers typically look to recruit experienced, technically-proficient professionals who have added tangible value to other firms, and are able to document this on their CV.
-Hiring managers also want to see evidence of professional development, and a demonstrable understanding of key regulations, client needs and software
+Hiring managers also want to see evidence of professional development, and a demonstrable understanding of key regulations, client needs and software.

 The qualifications, experiences and areas of knowledge expected by financial services employers vary according to organisation, department and role.
 Naturally, the more senior the position you are applying for, the more impressive a CV you require to make the grade.
-Here are some of the key skills in demand for financial services sectors that hiring managers hope to see on your CV:
+Here are some of the key hard skills in demand for financial services sectors that hiring managers hope to see on your CV:

 Employers are expanding their criteria, aiming to access a larger pool of talent and harness a more diverse background and skill set.
 In the past they may have looked primarily for ACA accountants who have worked for one of the Big Four firms, but entry-level hiring has returned to the industry.
 IFRS, SOX and UK GAAP knowledge is desirable, while strong IT skills - including Excel to VBA level - can be a major asset.
 For investment management roles, employers want to see evidence of technical and commercial acumen, and an ability to get involved with/lead multiple projects and initiatives.
 And for investment banking/brokerage positions, they want senior-level insight, and preferably Basel III and ICAAP knowledge.

 Systems advancements across the industry have fuelled an increase in operations hiring, but with the long-term view that processes will be automated.
-This means candidates with proven systems expertise are at an advantage in 2015.
+This means candidates with proven systems expertise are at an advantage.
 Hiring managers will want to see exposure to European Market Infrastructure Regulation (EMIR), the Dodd-Frank Act and the Alternative Investment Fund Managers Directive (AIFMD).
 Anti-Money Laundering (AML)/Know Your Customer knowledge is desirable, along with derivative product knowledge - particularly for credit - and evidence of a commitment to delivering great client service.

 EMIR, Dodd-Frank, and the Foreign Account Tax Compliance Act (FATCA) and Automatic Exchange of Information (AEOI) exposure is important for candidates.
 Those skilled in anti-bribery and corruption (ABC), AML and sanctions typically find themselves in high demand, and this should be the case for the foreseeable future.
 Being able to document these hard skills on your CV, and discuss them in-depth when questioned at interview, will increase your chances of securing a financial services job in risk and compliance.

 When hiring managers consider financial services CVs, they are also looking for evidence of candidates' soft skills - qualities that may help differentiate similarly qualified people.
-It is these attributes that help turn a strong candidate on paper into a genuine contender for a financial services jobs.
+It is these attributes that help turn a strong candidate on paper into a genuine contender for a financial services job.
 Employers know that, given the nature of the industry, they need people who can offer more than just technical ability; they are typically looking for rounded individuals with more than one string to their bow.
 Here are some of the most important soft skills:

 When writing your financial services CV, you should be conscious of the need to show your commercial nous - that you understand the nature of the business, the role and mission of the organisation you are looking to join, have knowledge of the marketplace, and can identify challenges, risks and opportunities to the business.
 Business knowledge, specific to financial services, shows the hiring manager you are genuinely interested in the sector and committed to a career in the City.
 So document how you have applied your skills and know-how in previous (or current) roles, providing specific facts where possible.